 The area around Watkins Glen, New York, is filled with many fantastic waterfalls.
-From the world-renowned Watkins Glen State Park to roadside waterfalls like Hector Falls and Shequaga Falls, there are many beautiful spots to visit.
+From the world-renowned Gorge Trail in Watkins Glen State Park to roadside waterfalls like Hector Falls and Shequaga Falls, there are many beautiful spots to visit.

 However, in addition to the well-known falls, there are also some hidden gems in this corner of the Finger Lakes.
 Eagle Cliff Falls in Havana Glen Park is one of these.